2. Our Dementia Care Service

 2a Our Model of Dementia Care

-Aster Care uses a range of resources to better inform and equip our staff to understand and deliver sensitive care to those with dementia:-
+Aster Care uses a range of resources to effectively deliver care: -

-1) The Aster Care booklet, 'Dementia - A Practical Guide for Staff', was produced by our Operations Director who aimed to, a) give simple explanations of the main types of dementia and, b) to better focus on behaviour manifestations, giving staff clear guidelines on how to respond appropriately.
+1) 'Dementia - A Practical Guide for Staff booklet was produced by our Operations Director who aimed to, a) give simple explanations of the main types of dementia and, b) to guide staff how to respond sensitively to behaviour manifestations.

-3) We use information and factsheets from the Alzheimer's Society, including distributing their specialist booklets that focus on particular areas that are affected by dementia care i.e., advice on how to manage your money, keeping safe at home, how to eat well etc.
+3) We use and distribute information from the Alzheimer's Society to support staff and families with key lifestyle skills, i.e., advice on how to manage your money, keeping safe at home, how to eat well, etc.

-4) Our own Dementia Care policy is based on the principles of Professor Thomas Kitwood and his research into dementia, and the guidelines as set by the National Institute for Clinical Excellence (NICE), Aster Care takes into account the following: -
+4) Our Dementia Care policy is based on the principles of Professor Thomas Kitwood and his research into dementia, and the guidelines as set by the National Institute for Clinical Excellence (NICE), taking into account: -

 - The individuality of the person including their needs and preferences, paying due regard to their mental capacity.